Skip to contents

 prepare_refinement() |> add_*() |> refit()

-This makes the sequence of tariff adjustments explicit and improves interpretability, governance, and auditability.
+This keeps the sequence of tariff adjustments explicit.

 Summary